kubeflow/examples/github_issue_summarization/README.md

-# End-to-End kubeflow tutorial using a Sequence-to-Sequence model
+# (Deprecated) End-to-End kubeflow tutorial using a Sequence-to-Sequence model

+> **Note: This example does not currently work correctly, and has been deprecated.
+It will be updated or replaced soon.**

 This example demonstrates how you can use `kubeflow` end-to-end to train and serve a Sequence-to-Sequence model on an existing kubernetes cluster.
 This